ReflectionHLE/ReflectionHLE/README.md

 tested.
 New non-vanilla bugs are possible!
 - There should be compatibility with the configuration files as generated by the original DOS executables, but this hasn't been entirely tested.
-- Saved game compatibility is implemented per game release separately (e.g., the CGA executable should be compatible with Keen Dreams CGA v1.05), but there can still be some new non-vanilla bugs.
+- With the exception of The Catacomb Armageddon/Apocalypse, saved game compatibility is implemented per game release separately (e.g., the refkdreams-cga105 executable should be compatible with Keen Dreams CGA v1.05), but there can still be some new non-vanilla bugs.
+Due to technical limitations, by default saved games for The Catacomb Armageddon/Apocalypse aren't compatible with the original DOS executables (Armageddon v1.02 / Apocalypse v1.01), unless you're lucky.
+In fact, even with any of the original DOS EXEs, there's no guarantee that a game being saved will work later while using the exact same EXE (some data in the saved game depends on the location of a modified copy of the DOS executable in the address space).
+If you still want some form of compatibility, though, there is a way to control this.
+See "Configuration file" below for the hidden farptrsegoffset setting.

 ----------------------
 Making Keen Dreams run